dividedmind/statistics-done-wrong/significant-differences.rst

 #.
 The standard deviation of the measurements.
 Calculate how far each
    observation is from the average, square each difference, and then average the results and take the square root.
-This is the standard deviation, and it measures how spread out the measurements are from the mean.
+This is the standard deviation, and it measures how spread out the measurements are from their mean.
 #.
 The standard error of some estimator.
 For example, perhaps the error bars are
    the standard error of the mean.
 If I were to measure many different samples of patients, each containing exactly *n* subjects, I can estimate that 68% of